Support NRES

 The GRE exam is optional.
 Applicants must have at least 3 letters of reference that can attest to the academic capabilities of the applicant.
 All applicants who do not speak and write English as their primary language are required to complete the Test of English as a Foreign Language (TOEFL), taken within the last 2 years with a minimum score of 550 (paper version), 213 (computerized version), or 80 (internet based).

-Applications for fall 2024 admission will be available November 2023.
-The deadline for fall 2024 applications is March 1, 2024.
+Applications for Fall 2025 admission will be available November 2024.
+The deadline for Fall 2025 applications is March 1, 2025.
 Only complete applications will be reviewed (all letters of recommendation, statement of purpose, and official transcripts submitted).

 Cost to attend Cal Poly